ethui/ethui/README.md

 ## Contributing

-Pull Requests & Issues are always welcome.
-Please make sure your PR passes every CI check.
+Pull Requests & Issues are more than welcome!
+If you have a bug to report, or a feature to suggest, please open an issue.
 Search through currently open issues for suggestions on where you may be able to contribute (particularly the [`good-first-issue`][good-first-issue] label).

 Read on for a concrete guide on how to get set up.